This Hokkien Noodles recipe (Ginger Scallion Hokkien Noodles, that is) is a 10-ingredient wonder.

 - 1 pound cooked hokkien noodles or fresh lo mein noodles

-- 2 tablespoons Shaoxing wine (can substitute another other rice wine or dry sherry)
+- 2 tablespoons Shaoxing wine (can substitute clear rice wine or dry sherry)

-- Heat a wok over high heat until smoking.
-Add 2 tablespoons of oil, and stir-fry the chicken until it turns opaque.
+- Heat a wok over high heat until it's lightly smoking.
+Add 1 tablespoon of oil, and stir-fry the chicken until it just turns opaque.
 Remove from the wok and set aside.

-- Add the noodles, and stir-fry, adding a sprinkling of hot water if the noodles are cold and you’re having difficulty breaking them up.
+- Add the noodles, and stir-fry, adding a sprinkling of hot water if the noodles are stuck together.